librenms/librenms/doc/Extensions/SNMP-Trap-Manager.md

     3. Configure `snmptrapd.conf`, `snmptt.ini` and `snmp.conf`.
 See embedded files for the configuration lines to check/add
     4. Start and enable the `snmptt` daemon.
 Check that it is correctly launched and fix all startup problem before continuing
     5. Start and enable the `snmptrapd` daemon
-    6. Copy files from `librenms` directory into the librenms setup directory, reespecting the current plugin tree.
-    7. Add required plugin configuraton lines into `config.php`.
-See `src/librenms/config.php`
-    8. Enable the plugin through `Plugin Admin`
-    9. Go to plugin index page to init the database.
+    6. Go to `Admin Menu`, `SNMP Trap Manager` menu index page to init the database.
 Actually this step is not made during a trap reception for performance optimization
-    10. Fill the `ssh/config` file from `misc` directory and configure SSH commands into configuration.
-The SSH keys copy is mandatory.
+    10. Creating the `/opt/librenms/ssh` directory and fill the `/opt/librenms/ssh/config` file from `misc/ssh` directory and configure SSH commands into configuration.
+The SSH keys creation is mandatory ( ssh-keygen -t rsa -f /opt/librenms/ssh/id_rsa ).

 Note from `snmp.conf` : it is not possible to modify thi file, you can use the environment variable `MIBDIRS` before all PHP/snmptt script launch.